LennieLENNIE

 Feedback that actually matters

-We grade the relationship between your notes, not whether you hit concert pitch.
-Singing a major third 10 cents sharp?
-That's a pass.
-The interval span is correct.
+Lennie grades the relationship between your notes.
+No judgment if you don't have perfect pitch.
+Sang the major third 10 cents sharp?
+Pass.
+The interval is correct.
 Drifting flat overall?
-We'll tell you, but it won't fail the exercise.
-Because in real playing, relative pitch is what counts.
+Lennie will tell you, but it won't fail you.
+Relative pitch is what counts.

 Results and feedback